Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Freshman Application Procedures

-To be considered for admission as a freshman, the applicant must submit the following items by the deadline:
+To be considered for admission as a freshman, an applicant must submit the following items by the deadline:

-- A completed US Freshman ApplyTexas Application, including at least two required essays.
+- Application and essays.
+A completed US Freshman ApplyTexas Application, including at least two required essays.

-- An official high school transcript showing coursework information through the end of the junior year along with information about the applicant's class rank and high school class size (usually noted on the transcript).
+- Transcript and rank.
+An official high school transcript showing coursework information through the end of the junior year along with information about the applicant's class rank and high school class size (usually noted on the transcript).

-- A completed Supplemental Information form submitted online, providing responses to all required items.
+- Student Information form: A completed Student Information Form submitted online, providing responses to all required items.

-- Documentation showing that the applicant is on track to meet high school coursework requirements or that the applicant is requesting an exemption; applicants who claim an exemption must submit a certification/exemption form as described above.
+- High school coursework or exemption information.
+Documentation showing that the applicant is on track to meet high school coursework requirements or is requesting an exemption; applicants who claim an exemption based on equivalent coursework must submit a certification/exemption form as described above.

-- The application processing fee or a request for a fee waiver.
+- Fee or waiver request.
+The application processing fee or a request for a fee waiver.

 Freshman Application Review Process